 Ever since I started brushing my hair before bed every night before bed, I noticed that it stays cleaner for longer.
 Turns out, there’s actually a method to my madness – oil builds on the scalp (giving the appearance of greasy roots), so if you brush through your hair, these oils are distributed throughout the lengths and ends instead.
 This prevents build-up (long- and short-term!), and also helps to nourish and condition hair, and give it a bonus shine.

-You don’t need a fancy brush for this, a wide, flat paddle brush like The Wet Brush Paddle Brush will work just fine, and will do a good job of smoothing frizz and detangling knots to boot.
+You don’t need a fancy brush for this, a wide, flat paddle brush like T3 Smooth Paddle Brush will work just fine, and will do a good job of smoothing frizz and detangling knots to boot.
 100 strokes before bed might be an old wives tale, but it’s one I’m buying into.

 Step 4.
 Apply Dry Shampoo Early